 Please note that your food pantry may not immediately appear online.
 All registrations are reviewed first.
-This process may take a day or so.
 Thank you for your patience.

 Welcome to AmpleHarvest.org

 Congratulations!
 Your food pantry is now included in a nationwide directory of food pantries which millions of gardeners can use to find you when they have extra garden produce available to share.

-- First things first: Write down the user name and password you entered a moment ago when you set up your account….and put them in a safe location.
-Please let someone else in your organization know where you put the passcode.
+- Please write down the user name and password you entered a moment ago when you set up your account.
+Let someone else in your organization know where you put this information.
 They’ll need it if the page needs to be updated and you are not available.

-- If you have not yet done so, you are strongly encouraged to read the Frequently Asked Question page, especially the Food Pantry Questions section.
+- If you have not yet done so, you are strongly encouraged to read the Frequently Asked Questions page.
 This contains a lot of helpful information.

 How Can We Help You?

 We work very hard to inform as many of these gardeners as possible about donating their extra garden produce to a food pantry like yours.
-This has involved support from Google.com, the U.S. Department of Agriculture, Master Gardeners, numerous bloggers and media outlets.
+Our outreach has involved support from Google.com, the U.S. Department of Agriculture, Master Gardeners, numerous bloggers, and media outlets.

 - Let other food pantries and similar agencies in your area know about AmpleHarvest.org.
-You may want to email or fax information about AmpleHarvest.org to these neighboring pantries.
-A sample email document is available here.
+You may want to email information about AmpleHarvest.org to these neighboring pantries.

-- Encourage your staff to share the information about AmpleHarvest.org with their friends and family around the country.
-If your clients use the Internet at home or at a library, they too can help inform others about AmpleHarvest.org.
+- Encourage your staff to share the information about AmpleHarvest.org with their friends and family.